 Sustainable CT Community Certification ReportDownload PDF Version

-This is the Sustainable CT Certification Report of Bristol, a Sustainable CT bronze certified applicant.
+This is the Sustainable CT Certification Report of Guilford, a Sustainable CT silver certified applicant.

-Bristol was certified on October 03, 2018 with 310 points.
-Listed below is information regarding Bristol’s Sustainable CT efforts and materials associated with the applicant’s certified actions.
+Guilford was certified on October 28, 2019 with 410 points.
+Listed below is information regarding Guilford’s Sustainable CT efforts and materials associated with the applicant’s certified actions.

-The designated Sustainable CT contact for Bristol is:
+The designated Sustainable CT contact for Guilford is:

 1. Thriving Local Economies